SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx.md

 4. Click **Add**.
 5. Click Import and then copy-paste the above JSON to import monitors.

 The monitors are disabled by default.
 Once you have installed the alerts using this method, navigate to the Nginx folder under **Monitors** to configure them.
-See [this](/docs/alerts/monitors/index.md) document to enable monitors to send notifications to teams or connections.
+See the [Monitors document](/docs/alerts/monitors) to enable monitors to send notifications to teams or connections.
 See the instructions detailed in Step 4 of this [document](/docs/alerts/monitors#add-a-monitor).

 ### Method B: Using a Terraform script